Ibmurai/vigu/README.md

 License
 -------

-Copyright 2012 Jens Riisom Schultz
+Copyright 2012 Jens Riisom Schultz, Johannes Skov Frandsen

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.